Can pets eat Plums?

 Description

 Plums are stone fruits with smooth skin and juicy flesh, eaten fresh and also sold as dried prunes, jams, and juices.
-They provide water and fiber with natural sugar.
 Varieties can be red, purple, yellow, or black.

 Fresh ripe flesh is softer and easier to portion than tart unripe fruit.
-Dried and preserved plum products are more sugar-dense than fresh slices.
-Sweetened prune products can be especially concentrated.
+Sweetened prune products are more sugar-dense than fresh slices.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.